 Withdrawals due to military activation during a semester will require the student to withdraw from classes at the time of activation, at which time a "W" will be assigned.
-Upon receipt of a copy of the student's actual military activation orders, the College will refund 100% of the student's tuition and fee for the semester, and any "W" grades will be changed to "WM" to signify a military withdrawal on the transcript.
-Upon returning to the college, the student is required to submit a copy of the DD214.
+Upon receipt of a copy of the student's actual military activation orders, the College will refund 100 percent of the student's tuition and fee for the semester, and any "W" grade will be changed to a "WM" to signify a military withdrawal on the transcript.
+Upon returning to college the student is required to submit a copy of Member page 4 of the DD214.